 How to use Invert Trim Waste to cut solvent costs in printing platemaking

 The increase in solvent costs has sharpened the focus on cost savings and hitting sustainability targets through reducing solvent use.
-A simple to implement feature of the KODAK FLEXCEL NX System, the Invert Trim Waste, prevents unused plate space being washed away in platemaking, reducing the need for virgin solvent.
+A simple to implement feature of the FLEXCEL NX System, the Invert Trim Waste, prevents unused plate space being washed away in platemaking, reducing the need for virgin solvent.

 An easy way to cut costs in platemaking